Movies Under the Stars! Nearly 50 Chances to Catch an Outdoor Movie This Summer in Raleigh, N.C.

 Summer Film Series at the North Carolina Museum of Art

 Oscar winners, timeless classics and family favorites are lined up for another big season of outdoor movies at the North Carolina Museum of Art.
-For non-museum members, tickets are $6.
+For non-museum members, tickets are $7 (free for children under 6).
 Concessions are available on-site (including beer and wine), and visitors can bring picnics as well (no alcohol).
 Pack blankets and/or lawn chairs.

 Garner's Movie Night on the Back Lawn Series

-These free movies on the first Thurs. of each month are shown on the back lawn of the Garner Performing Arts Center.
+These free movies on Thurs. evenings are shown on the back lawn of the Garner Performing Arts Center.
 Bring your blankets and chairs, and pack a picnic or grab food and beer from local vendors on-site.

 Family Movie Nights at Joyner Park